mmahsereci/mmahsereci.github.io/_projects/opt.md

 category: research
 ---

-I was involved in several aspects of stochastic optimization, such as line-searches, filtering for noise-reduced search directions, generalization and overfitting, and dynamic pruning during network training.
-There are two related questions: How do we design better optimizers?
-And, what does better even mean?
+Large datasets yield stochasticity in optimization since only a fraction of the data can be processed at a time.
+This yields challenges such as choosing appropriate hyperparameters, a well known one being the learning rate, but also finding viable search directions, e.g, by filtering stochastic gradients.
+Additionally, modern optimizers are required to solve talks beyond simply minimizing a given function such as controlling the generalization gap, or choosing the model itself e.g., via weight pruning.
+It is therefore less clear how the "goodness" of an optimizer can be quantified these days.
-Further, the model, the optimization landscape and the data interact, and it is unclear yet how to best retrieve and use the information contained in optimization steps to simultaneously solve related tasks such as the ones mentioned.
+In any case, it is still unclear how to best design, retrieve and use the information contained locally at each optimization step to simultaneously solve related tasks such as the ones mentioned.

 Some aspects of stochastic optimization can be seen as methods of [probabilistic numerics](https://en.wikipedia.org/wiki/Probabilistic_numerics).